 Some people warn against including older projects in your portfolio; I have to say I disagree.
 I’ve shown work I did ten years previously in my portfolios.
 The process of realization may not be as relevant anymore, but the idea itself is still strong and is still a part of myself.
 Stick to what you believe in.

-Killer Techniques for Getting Noticed
+Use Original Techniques for Getting Noticed

-These tricks are designed to put you on top of the list of prospective candidates, and to get you noticed in a positive way.
+These tricks are designed to put you on top of the list of prospective candidates and to get you noticed in a positive way.